Trinitarios: Notable crimes committed by members

-Death of Lesandro Guzman-Feliz
+Murder of Lesandro Guzman-Feliz

 On June 20, 2018, in the Bronx, 15-year-old Lesandro "Junior" Guzman-Feliz left his apartment to loan a friend five dollars.
 Guzman-Feliz was a member of the New York City Police Department (NYPD) Explorers program, a group for youths interested in law enforcement careers, and aspired to become a detective.
-Five Trinitarios, who were "hunting their enemies," mistakenly believed that the teenager was a young man that had disrespected one of the gang member nieces.
-The boy whom they were actually after bore a striking resemblance to Junior, therefore he was believed to be the boy they were after.
-After the murder a leader of the gang went on social media and apologized to Juniors family, and said they had locked the killers out of their gang.
-The gang members entered the bodega at Bathgate Avenue and East 183rd Street where Guzman-Feliz was seeking shelter, dragged him onto the sidewalk in front of the store, and beat him and stabbed him with machetes and large knives.
-The murder was captured by security cameras and cell phone-video.
+A faction of Trinitarios mistakenly believed that Guzman-Feliz was a member of a rival gang and entered a bodega where Guzman-Feliz was seeking shelter, dragged him onto the sidewalk in front of the store, and beat him and stabbed him with machetes and large knives.
+The murder was captured by security cameras and mobile phone videos.

 The murder outraged the public, and video footage of the murder went viral.
 In June 2019, five Trinitarios were convicted of first-degree murder and other charges, including conspiracy and gang assault, in the murder.
 Two gang members who participated in the attack testified for the prosecution, revealing the inner workings of the gang.
-After the verdict was rendered, one of the killers shouted, "Popote, hasta la muerte!" ("Trinitarios until death").
-In July 2022, two leaders of a ‘set’ or faction were convicted of murder for ordering the killing.
+After the verdict was rendered, one of the killers shouted, "¡Popote, hasta la muerte!" ("Trinitarios until death").
+In July 2022, two leaders of a 'set' or faction were convicted of murder for ordering the killing.

-Several others are awaiting trial in connection with the murder.